-Dr. Wilson is co-founder of The Design Futures Student Leadership Forum — a five day gathering of students, educators, and professionals from various disciplines.
-This annual event brings together like-minded individuals from across the country to discuss issues relating to public interest design.
-The Forum consists of workshops on social justice and civil rights centered design seminars led by experts in a number of different fields.
-The event is sponsored by universities across the United States, and participating institutions send five students and one faculty member each year to participate in the Leadership Forum.
-The location of the Forum moves every year, with different institutions hosting in rotation.
-Not only does this event give students the opportunity to have their voices heard, but also allows faculty members to refine skills relevant to their curriculum, and professionals to share their work.
+In 2013, Dr. Brown Wilson co-founded the Design Futures Student Leadership Forum, a five-day gathering of students, educators, and professionals from various disciplines.
+This annual event brings together individuals from across the country to discuss issues relating to social design.
+The Forum consists of workshops on social justice and civil rights-centered design seminars led by experts in a number of fields.
+Participating institutions send five students and one faculty member each year to participate in the Leadership Forum.
+Not only does the forum give students the opportunity to have their voices heard, but also allows faculty members to refine skills relevant to their curriculum and professionals to share their work.

-We had a chance to speak with Dr. Wilson about her pioneering work on Social Design Insights.
-Join hosts Eric Cesal and Karen Kubey as they explore with Dr. Wilson how social design is taught, and how it can be taught better.
+We had a chance to speak with Dr. Brown Wilson about her work on Social Design Insights.
+Learn how social design is taught, and how it can be taught better.